ibm-cloud-docs/hlf-support/howto/ibm-hlfsupport-v2-apis.md

 ## Creating a node with a custom configuration
 {: #ibm-hlfsupport-v2-apis-custom}

-If you are using the {{site.data.keyword.blockchainfull_notm}} APIs to deploy a CA, peer, or ordering node, you have the option of customizing the node configuration by using a configuration override JSON string.
-The nodes that are deployed by the {{site.data.keyword.blockchainfull_notm}} Console and APIs are configured with the default Fabric values that are provided in the  `fabric-ca-server-config.yaml`, `orderer.yaml`, and `core.yaml` files.
+If you are using the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric APIs to deploy a CA, peer, or ordering node, you have the option of customizing the node configuration by using a configuration override JSON string.
+The nodes that are deployed by the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric Console and APIs are configured with the default Fabric values that are provided in the  `fabric-ca-server-config.yaml`, `orderer.yaml`, and `core.yaml` files.
 You can customize your node settings by providing a configuration override JSON to the APIs that create or update your nodes.
-You can use the configuration override to deploy a High Availability CA or use a Hardware Security Module (HSM) while using the {{site.data.keyword.blockchainfull_notm}} APIs.
+You can use the configuration override to deploy a High Availability CA or use a Hardware Security Module (HSM) while using the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric APIs.
 For more information about the configuration override, High Availability CAs, or HSMs, see [Advanced deployment options](/docs/hlf-support?topic=hlf-support-ibm-hlfsupport-console-adv-deployment#ibm-hlfsupport-console-adv-deployment).

 ### Example: Creating a custom Certificate Authority